-We have introduced weekly Forest School sessions with Mrs Davies who is working towards her Level 3 Forest School Practitioner Award.
+We have introduced weekly Forest School sessions with Mrs Davies who holds a Level 3 Forest School Practitioner Award.
 Originally a Scandinavian concept, Forest Schools has developed over the past 10 years in the UK and follows the following 6 principles:

 Principle 1: Forest School is a long-term process of frequent and regular sessions in a woodland or natural environment, rather than a one-off visit.
 Planning, adaptation, observations and reviewing are integral elements of Forest School.

 Principle 2: Forest School takes place in a woodland or natural wooded environment to support the development of a relationship between the learner and the natural world.